 9.3.1 Student Centers manages screens in the Commons Center, Sarratt Student Center, and Student Life Center.

-9.3.2 Dean of Students departments and student organizations are given one (1) 10 second slide at a time.
+9.3.2 Dean of Students departments and student organizations are permitted one (1) 10 second slide at a time, which will play for a minimum of three days and a maximum of 21 days.
 It is the responsibility of each area director to determine which slide to have posted.
-All signs must be submitted by a representative of the specific department and be posted for a minimum of three days and a maximum of 21 days.
+All signs must be submitted by a representative of the specific department, or officer of the student organization.
 Student organizations in need of help creating digital signs are encouraged to use the free services of the ACE Design Team.

 9.3.5 All requests for exceptions to the policies above should be directed to an Assistant Director of Student Centers.